berlinonline/converjon/README.md

 `process.limit` sets the maximum number of child processes that converjon will spawn for converting and analyzing images.

+Increasing this will likely increase memory consumption while providing better usage of multiple CPU cores.

 ### Converter

 `converter.padding_color` sets the background color that is used, if an image needs padding to fit the requested aspect ratio.